Shropshire 12-hour A&E trolley waits fall but are worst in country for third month in a row

 The figures for last month show that 10,945 patients attended the A&E departments at Royal Shrewsbury Hospital and Telford's Princess Royal Hospital, with 63.2 per cent treated and then discharged, admitted or transferred within four hours.

-The topic was also discussed by Shropshire Clinical Commissioning Group's board yesterday, with health bosses saying RSH had continued to see a number of 12-hour trolley wait breaches this month.
+The topic was also discussed by Shropshire Clinical Commissioning Group's board on Wednesday, with health bosses saying RSH had continued to see a number of 12-hour trolley wait breaches this month.

 Dr Julie Davies, director of performance at Shropshire CCG, told the board: "We saw a significant increase in December and January.